PINSystems/downtimeMon/README.md

 You can review data via the downtimeMon http service or the logs.
 Default URL:  http://[IpAddress]:8899
 Default Logs Folder:  /etc/downtimeMon/logs
-The http service reads the logs and presents the data.
+The http service merely reads the log files and presents the data.

 downtimeMon requires very few resources.
 It should operate properly on any Raspberry Pi or linux based machine with Python3 installed.